-“A hospital chapel is a place where people wrestle with challenging events and outcomes.
+A hospital chapel is a place where people wrestle with challenging events and outcomes.
 Art in that setting that is abstract but not overly defining, and at the same time human is an important part of making it accessible.
-It is not enough to be beautiful, it must invite an active audience response.”
+It is not enough to be beautiful, it must invite an active audience response.

-[Figure 3 about here.]
+[Figure 3 about here]

-10. Derived Cultural Functions of Aesthetics
+Derived Cultural Functions of Aesthetics

 I believe that every culture discovers its own ways of creating such aesthetic effects through music, visual arts, and the written and spoken word.
-Aesthetic materials are embedded within daily lives of ordinary members of the public, either through formal aesthetic mechanisms, (museums, orchestras, attending readings) or informally through daily cultural customs, meeting friends for lunch, taking children to school, or attending religious services.
+Aesthetic materials are embedded within daily lives of ordinary members of the public, either through formal aesthetic mechanisms (museums, orchestras, attending readings) or informally through daily cultural customs, meeting friends for lunch, taking children to school, or attending religious services.
 Aesthetic materials are noteworthy for being taken for granted as essential parts of our daily lives.
 They have always been a central vehicle involved in weaving our cultures together.
 How that occurs is the subject of this section.

-A. Derived Stimulus Classes and Values: An art object, or event such as a musical performance, is not a disembodied autonomous entity.
+Derived Stimulus Classes and Values

+An art object, or event such as a musical performance, is not a disembodied autonomous entity.
 Its meaning is established through repeated pairing of similar aesthetic stimuli with other cultural ideas, words, or concepts.
 Mechner (2018) noted that aesthetic materials such as words that characterize the way various listeners and viewers see themselves help confirm their identity.
 The meanings of the aesthetic stimuli and their conditionally associated concepts are determined by those derived relationships.
-The oil paintings of peasants by Millet, The Gleaners (1857) (Figure 4), or Rembrandt’s portrayal of Return of the Prodigal Son (1661–1669) (Figure 5), cause words to come to mind which may capture how we wish to think of ourselves.
+The oil paintings of peasants by Millet, The Gleaners (1857; Figure 4), or Rembrandt’s portrayal of Return of the Prodigal Son (1661–1669; Figure 5), cause words to come to mind that may capture how we wish to think of ourselves.

-[Figures 4 and 5 about here.]
+[Figures 4 & 5 about here]

-Personal qualities emerge in response to these powerful images—compassionate, caring, humble, sacrificing, benevolent…merciful—and do so more effectively than through almost any other means.
+Personal qualities emerge in response to these powerful images—compassionate, caring, humble, sacrificing, benevolent, merciful—and do so more effectively than almost any other means.
 They help us define who we wish to be.

 An important series of relevant studies help us begin to understand how aesthetic stimuli function behaviorally.
-Bortolotti and de Rose (Bortolotti & de Rose, 2009, 2011) established relations between a meaningful stimulus (a facial expression of emotion) with other, arbitrary ones.
-(Figure 6).
+Bortoloti and de Rose (2009, 2011) established relations between a meaningful stimulus (a facial expression of emotion) with other, arbitrary ones (see Figure 6).

 [Figure 6 about here]

 They modified the semantic differential procedure to measure transfer of meaning to the arbitrary stimuli.
 The Osgood Semantic Differential (Osgood, Suci, & Tannenbaum, 1957) measures the degree of meaning of different kinds of stimuli.
 The target stimulus was presented above a set of Likert scales, to which viewers responded by rating the presented stimulus, for example, as happy or sad.
-Using this method, Bortolotti and de Rose showed that the meaning of facial emotional expressions transferred to the arbitrary nonsense stimuli as if equivalent to them.
-They also showed that how much an abstract symbol was judged related to one of the facial expressions, as measured by “nodal distance" (Bortolotti & de Rose, 2011).
+Using this method, Bortoloti and de Rose showed that the meaning of facial emotional expressions transferred to the arbitrary nonsense stimuli as if equivalent to them.
+They also showed that how much an abstract symbol was judged related to one of the facial expressions, as measured by “nodal distance" (Bortoloti & de Rose, 2011).
 Nodal distance refers to the number of steps a meaningful stimulus may be removed from several less-related stimuli (even unrelated abstract stimuli).

-The abstract symbols used the Bortolotti & de Rose, 2009 study might instead have been more culturally relevant stimuli, suggesting that the mere conditional pairing of nearly any stimulus with another stronger meaningful stimulus can establish a previously irrelevant stimulus as part of the same class or group.
+The abstract symbols used Bortoloti and de Rose’s (2009) study might instead have been more culturally relevant stimuli, suggesting that the mere conditional pairing of nearly any stimulus with another stronger meaningful stimulus can establish a previously irrelevant stimulus as part of the same class or group.
 In other words, the irrelevant stimuli could just as well have been artistic images or musical phrases.